DigitalN/stravatracker/README.md

 Can you confirm you understand this data, or do you need me to clarify anything?

-Before you build a plan, please ask me any questions that would help you design the best possible training and nutrition plan for me.
+Before you build a plan, please ask me any questions that would help you design the best possible training plan for me.

 ---